bbolker/stat744/README.md

 Everything below is tentative/subject to modification.

 **Schedule**: Monday/Thursday 14:30-16:00, Hamilton Hall 207.
+(This will certainly conflict with some schedules; priority for rescheduling will be given in the order: course organizer > enrolled students > postdocs and unenrolled students > other faculty.)

-**Course goal/plan**: broad practical survey of methods for estimating parameters from nonlinear stochastic dynamical systems, focused on ecological/evolutionary/epidemiological examples.
+**Course goal/plan**: A broad, practically oriented survey of methods for estimating parameters from (nonlinear stochastic) dynamical systems, focused on ecological/evolutionary/epidemiological examples.
 Most classes will consist of student presentations/worked exercises on specific methods.

-**Background**: fluency in statistical computation in (preferably) R or another programming language; basic understanding of maximum likelihood/Bayesian estimation methods (e.g., up through chapter 6-7 in Bolker *Ecological Models and Data*).
+**Background**: Fluency in statistical computation in (preferably) R or another programming language; basic understanding of maximum likelihood/Bayesian estimation methods (e.g., chapters 6-7 in Bolker [Ecological Models and Data](http://ms.mcmaster.ca/~bolker/emdbook/)).

 Topics
 ==========